-The Board agrees on the criteria for the desired experience and competencies of new directors.
+The Board agrees upon the criteria for the desired experience and competencies of new directors.
 The Board has power under the Articles of Association to appoint a director to fill a casual vacancy or as an additional director.
+The criteria for the desired experience and competencies of new Non-Executive Directors are agreed upon by the Board.